cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # NIZK Discrete Logarithm Equality Proof {#dleq}

-For the VOPRF protocol we require that Client is able to verify that Server has used its private key k to evaluate the PRF.
+For the VOPRF protocol we require that Client is able to verify that Server has used its private key `key` to evaluate the PRF.
 As in the original work of {{JKK14}}, we provide a zero-knowledge proof that the key provided as input by the server in the `Evaluate` function is the same key as it used to produce their public key.